mulesoft-assets/template-healthcare-portal-experience-api/README.md

 ## CloudHub Security Considerations

-- When VPC is configured in a Cloudhub account, two additional ports are available for internal calls: 8091 and 8092.
+- When a VPC is configured in a CloudHub account (in Anypoint Platform > Runtime Manager), two additional ports are available for internal calls: 8091 and 8092.
 - ${http.port} and ${https.port} are still reserved for external endpoints and should not be used for setting internal port values.
-- Internal endpoints can be configured using proposed placeholders: ${http.internal.port} and ${https.internal.port}.
+- Internal endpoints can be configured using these placeholders: ${http.internal.port} and ${https.internal.port}.
-- URL naming convention: calls between applications within the same VPC: mule-worker-internal-<appname\>.cloudhub.io
+- URL naming convention: calls between applications within the same VPC: `mule-worker-internal-<appname\>.cloudhub.io`
 - CloudHub does not replace provided SSL certificates for internal calls, therefore they should be valid for the applicable URL naming convention.

 ## API Security Considerations

 Deploy the Experience API to CloudHub and managed using API Manager.

 ### Expose External Endpoints with HTTPS and Basic Authentication

 - Trigger using SFDC Health Cloud over HTTPS.

 ### Expose Internal Endpoints with RAML and HTTPS

 - Interconnect internally with EHR FHIR System API, Appointments Process API and Onboarding Process API which are deployed within a CloudHub VPC.

 # Run it!
 Simple steps to get Healthcare Portal to FHIR EHR Experience API running.

 ## Run On Premises

 In this section we detail the way you should run your Anypoint Template on your computer.

 ### Where to Download Anypoint Studio and the Mule Runtime